Adoption readiness

 This is the area most apartment adopters underestimate.
 Jindos form strong bonds, and many find being alone — especially early in the adoption — genuinely distressing.

 The mistake is waiting until the first full workday to test how the dog handles being alone.
 By then, the behavior patterns are already set.
+A panicked dog in an apartment building affects neighbors in ways a panicked dog in a house does not.

 Before your dog arrives